skyfighteer/webext-autooptions/README.md

 ### Background Script

-Set up the default configuration in the background script.
-You need to pass the type of option page you want to save settings in, and whether the page has an `installAction` set.
+A default config will be automatically created on the install of the extension, based on the default `ao-` values of your inputs.
+To set up the default configuration in the background script, you need to pass the type of option page you want to save settings in, and whether the page has an `installAction` set.

 ```javascript
 import { setDefaultConfig } from "webext-autooptions";